restonpiston/FastqPuri/README_trimFilter.md

                ALL:    removes all reads containing N's,
                ENDS:   trims ends of reads with N's,
                STRIPS: looks for the largest substring with no N's.
+               FRAC:   removes the reads if the uncertainty is above a threshold (-u), default to 10 percent
-               All reads are discarded if they are shorter than `minL`.
+               All reads are discarded if they are shorter than the sequence length specified by -m/--minL.
+ -u, --uncert  percentage of uncertainity tolerated
 ```

 NOTE: the parameters -l or --length are meant to identify the length